wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 > **Prerequisites** basic knowledge of Html and Css, a browser and text editor.
 There is a small amount of Javascript in this article, but just in one section.

 # How to Build a Responsive Web Page
 This is a deep-dive on how to build a responsive web page from scratch.
 In Parts One and Two below, we'll keep it technology-agnostic and focus solely on the Html and Css.
-In Part Three, we'll add in extras like Bootstrap, Sitecore, SXA, React, and Angular to learn how those technologies impact our implementation.
+In Part Three, we'll add in extras like Bootstrap, Sitecore SXA, React, and Angular to learn how those technologies impact our implementation.

 <br>

 # Tabs {.tabset}
 ## Part One - Design
-There are two major web design strategies that have been in use since the early days of responsive web sites.
+There are two major design strategies for responsive web sites.

-**1. Mobile-First** designs target mobile layouts first (starting with smallest mobile devices) with the goal of creating the optimal mobile user experience.
-As more and more real-estate becomes available (tablets, laptops, and desktops) additional patterns are added to create optimal experiences on those platforms.
+**1. Mobile-First Designs** target mobile layouts first (starting with smallest mobile devices) with the goal of creating an optimal mobile user experience.
+As more and more real-estate becomes available (tablets, laptops, and desktops) additional patterns are added to create optimal experiences at those sizes.
 Mobile-first is trying to create a win-win situation for everyone.

-**2. Desktop-First** designs target desktop layouts first (starting with largest desktop sizes) with the goal of defining all possible content that can fit on large platforms.
+**2. Desktop-First Designs** target desktop layouts first (starting with largest desktop sizes) with the goal of defining all possible content that can fit on large platforms.
 As less and less real-estate becomes available (smaller desktops, laptops, tablets, and small mobile devices), content is removed and/or rearranged to fit on those platforms.
-With desktop-first, there's no guarantee the user experience will be optimal or acceptable on smaller platforms and mobile devices.
+With desktop-first, there's no guarantee the user experience will be optimal on smaller platforms and mobile devices.

-For better or worst, most of the web designs we see these days are **desktop-first**.
-They seem to be easier to create when people are short on budget or in a rush.
-I honestly can't remember the last time I encountered a true mobile-first design.
-Therefore, the designs below are **desktop-first**.
-As we proceed through the code in the sections below, we'll follow the desktop-first strategy there as well.
-So here we go.
-Here are the designs for a simple responsive site that we'll be building in Part Two:
+For better or worst, most of the designs we see today are **desktop-first**.
+They seem to be easier to create when people are short on time or budget.
+Here are the desktop-first designs for the page we'll be coding in Part Two:

 <br>